speaker-ender/graveyard/README.md

 ### Welcome to my crypto starter framework.
 This is a monorepo for developing anything and everything for crypto.
 ## While this is currently under development, the goals are as follows:
-- Starter Contracts for each token standard
+- Starter Contracts for each chain
 - Extensions to add functionality for starter contracts
 - Using strongly typed languages and extensive testing
 - Support for as many blockchains as possible